Student Infographic Competition Information

 Students are eligible for the competition for 12 months after the month of graduation, with current ESA student or student transition membership.

-While all presenters may submit one oral and one poster to the Annual Meeting program, students may only submit one presentation to the student competition.
+While all presenters may submit one oral and one poster or infographic to the Annual Meeting program, students may only submit one presentation to the student competition.

 Evaluation & Judging

-Student creators who present infographics in the Student Competition for the President's Prize will be evaluated in the following areas:
+Student creators who present infographics in the Student Competition will be evaluated in the following areas:

 Scientific Content (50%)

-- Judges will score the title given on the infographic, not what is listed in the Program Book .
+• Title is short, original, intriguing, and appropriate for content; judges will score the title given on the infographic, not what is listed in the program (5 points)

-- Content is concise and easy to understand but accuracy is not compromised (10 points)
+• Content is concise and easy to understand but accuracy is not compromised.
+It is understood that an infographic is different than a scientific poster; information presented is accessible to a wide audience (10 points)

-- Legible with large fonts, color contrast, no conflicting backgrounds (5 points)
+• Legible with large fonts, color contrast, no conflicting backgrounds (for example, avoiding color schemes that are hard to distinguish for colorblind participants like red/green) (5 points)

-- Overall infographic is pleasant to view (5 points)
+• Overall infographic is pleasant to view and engages the audience (5 points)

 Each infographic display is judged independently by three judges.
-In the event of a tie, the Student Competition Co-Chairs will confer to determine a winner.
+In the event of a tie, the Student Competition Co-Chairs will use the abstract to determine a winner.

 A Sample Infographic Evaluation Form is available for reference.